-Each year more and more people are victims of wire fraud, which is why the federal institutes are cracking down on all wire fraud crimes.
-What this means is that you could be accused of a wire fraud crime under false pretenses.
-If you have been accused, or are under suspicion for wire fraud, contact our attorneys right away.
+Each year more and more people are victims of fraud, which is why law enforcement has been cracking down.
+But you could be falsely accused.
+If you have been accused, or are under suspicion for wire fraud, contact Rivers Law Firm, P.A., right away.

-Wire fraud, similar to mail fraud, is usually considered a federal offense and thus handled in a separate court outside Minnesota.
-The reason is because the internet spans outside of the state boundaries.
-Some of the more common wire fraud schemes include but are not limited to:
+Wire fraud — similar to mail fraud — is usually considered a federal offense, because the internet spans across state boundaries.
+Some of the more common wire fraud schemes include:

 - Identity theft

 - Credit card fraud